Abu Omar Halal logo

 What Is Abu Omar Halal?

-Abu Omar Halal is a franchise focused on operating restaurants and food trucks that serve halal food.
-Franchisees operate Restaurants and/or Permanent Food Trucks and may add a Mobile Food Truck, providing in-store dining, takeout, delivery and catering services.
-Catering is specifically identified as a revenue stream, and franchise locations include brick-and-mortar Restaurants as well as Permanent and Mobile Food Trucks.
+Abu Omar Halal is a franchise of restaurants and food trucks that feature halal food.
+Franchisees operate Restaurants and/or Permanent Food Trucks and provide takeout, in-store dining, delivery and catering services, and may add Mobile Food Trucks for occasional event catering.
+Catering is identified as a revenue stream, and franchised operations must be located at approved restaurant sites or at permanent food truck locations.

 Abu Omar Halal Franchise: Pros and Cons